mikeperry-tor/mission-improbable/README.md

 associated Java signer outside the android build tree is painful.

 Eventually, we also should re-sign the recovery image and include a new release key, so that self-signed updates can be performed via sideload.
+Until this is done, this does mean that updates will cause a factory reset, because we have to unlock again!

 We should also remove the requirement for TWRP by creating gapps install scripts to install gapps from the host OS, rather than on the device.
 This will simplify installation quite a bit.
+Alternatively, we could re-sign the gapps zip with our own release key so that it could be sideloaded into the our modified and re-signed Copperhead recovery (instead of TWRP).

 ## Bugs